ivfreire/Tunnel/README.md

 # Tunneling

 This is a simple tunneling application made with Python Sockets API.
 This tool is useful for analysis of TCP/IP packets.
-Or even some great hacks in online games. :)
+Or even some great hacks on online games. :)

 ## Contributors